The Peanuts Movie: Development

 On the film's plot, Martino said: "Here's where I lean thematically.
 I want to go through this journey...
 Charlie Brown is that guy who, in the face of repeated failure, picks himself back up and tries again.
 That's no small task.
 I have kids who aspire to be something big and great... a star football player or on Broadway.
 I think what Charlie Brown is—what I hope to show in this film—is the everyday qualities of perseverance... to pick yourself back up with a positive attitude—that's every bit as heroic... as having a star on the Walk of Fame or being a star on Broadway.
 That's the [story's] core.
 This is a feature film story that has a strong dramatic drive, and takes its core ideas from the strip."
-Martino and his animators spent over a year looking at Charles M. Schulz's original drawing style to help translate the "hand-drawn warmth... into the cool pixel-precision of CGI" without the fear of something getting lost in translation, such as "how the dot of an eye [conveyed] joy or sorrow so efficiently".
 In addition to receiving the rights to use Bill Melendez's voice for Snoopy and Woodstock, Martino was also able to get the rights to archive music from previous Peanuts specials.
-Classic locations are featured, such as Charlie Brown's skating pond, his house, "the wall" and Lucy's psychiatrist booth, each retaining their "eternal look of the strip."
+Classic locations are featured, such as Charlie Brown's skating pond, his house, "the wall" and Lucy's psychiatrist booth, each retaining the "eternal look of the strip."
 Additionally, despite being outdated technology, rotary phones and typewriters are seen, as well as Lucy's psychiatrist booth still costing a nickel.
 Adult characters' "wah-wah" voices are represented by a trombone with a plunger mute, as in previous Peanuts media, courtesy of New Orleans jazz musician Trombone Shorty.
 Because of the robust number of existing Peanuts characters, the film does not introduce any new characters.

 On January 8, 2013, Leigh Anne Brodsky became the managing director of Peanuts Worldwide and was set to control all the global deals for the film.
 In April 2013, Fox announced that the film would be released in 3D.
 In October 2013, it was announced that Paul Feig would also produce.
 By April 2015, 75% of the animation was complete, with some footage scheduled to debut at CinemaCon in Las Vegas.

+Animation

+Martino and his animators spent over a year looking at Charles M. Schulz's original drawing style to help translate the "hand-drawn warmth... into the cool pixel-precision of CGI" without the fear of something getting lost in translation, such as "how the dot of an eye [conveyed] joy or sorrow so efficiently".
+While the animators tried to translate the 2D characters into the visual aesthetics of CGI animation, the characters are animated on 2s, more akin to a stop-motion film than the usual traditions of computer animation, believing that its low framerate stylization was more compatible for "the technical needs to fit the style of Charles Schulz."